 - The Pesto, Mushroom, And Kale.
 Great guess!
 This does have pesto, mushroom, and kale on it.
 It’s great with parmesan, or if you’re vegan, nutritional yeast.

 - The Meat Lover.
-Yep, as you can probably guess, this involves lots of meat.
+Yep, as you can guess, this involves lots of meat.
 Salami, sausages, bacon… they all work.
 Pick your poison.
 This is also good with a tomato-based sauce.

 - The Hawaiian.
-Personally, I’m not a fan of Hawaiian pizza (to me it’s one of those things that should have never been created, kind of like that time Heinz made purple ketchup), but for some reason people love it.
+Personally, I’m not a fan of Hawaiian pizza (to me it’s one of those things that should have never been created, like that time Heinz made purple ketchup), but for some reason people love it.
 You know the drill: tomato sauce + ham + pineapple + cheese.
 Easy as (pizza) pie.

 During this step, make sure to add your toppings first and then your cheese.
 I go heavy on the cheese here, but you do you.